odpi/egeria-connector-ibm-information-server/samples/README.md

 <!-- SPDX-License-Identifier: Apache-2.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

+# Egeria IGC Connector.postman_environment.json

+Provides an example environment definition, with all the variables needed pre-defined (you simply need to provide values specific to your own environment).

-# Egeria IGC repo connector.postman_collection.json
+# Egeria READ repo connector.postman_collection.json

 This script can be used to configure Egeria for use with an existing IBM Information Governance Catalog ("IGC") environment.